lpoto/telescope-tasks.nvim/ROADMAP.md

 - [ ] Optimize generators
   - [x] Add a cache so they are not redundantly run every time
-    - [ ] Synchronously clean cache, remove caches for invalid buffers
+    - [ ] Implement cache cleaner for invalid buffers
-  - [ ] Run generators synchronously
+  - [x] Support adding filetypes and patterns conditions alongside the generators

 ##